TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/UseSiteInTypoScript.rst

 getText
 ~~~~~~~

-Site configuration can be accessed via the :typoscript:`getText` property in TypoScript.
+Site configuration can be accessed via the :ref:`site <t3tsref:data-type-site>` property in TypoScript.

 Example: